jkellyphilly/random-learning/bash_scripting/README.md

 Use a `select` statement to get the user to choose something from a list of options.

+### Ensuring a response
+Can use `-ep` to put a "suggested response" on-screen.
+- If user ignores the prompt and doesn't enter anything, we get the default argument.
+- User can erase this argument and put in what they want instead.

+Another way to provide a **default argument** (kind of) is also presented in the script.

+See `ensuring_a_response`

 ## Bash in the real world